 Model samples are prepared from individual ingredients in as-received condition, i.e., materials which have not been subject to pre-refining.
 Here, the composition is defined by the solid volume fraction rather than the fat weight fraction.
-Additionally, samples consisting only of fat and cocoa powder -- termed ``liquor'' pastes, being \textit{chocolate liquor} the term historically used to indicate the suspension produced when roasted cocoa nibs are ground, containing both cocoa solids and cocoa butter -- are prepared.
+Additionally, samples consisting only of fat and cocoa powder are prepared; these are termed ``liquor'' pastes, \textit{chocolate liquor} being the term historically used to indicate the suspension produced when roasted cocoa nibs are ground, containing both cocoa solids and cocoa butter.

-The dark chocolate model samples are prepared by first making a $20\,\rm{wt}\%$ fat paste following the recipe in \cref{tab:recipes} and then diluting it (i.e., adding cocoa butter) to obtain a range of computed solid volume fractions spanning from $\phi = 0.47$ to $\phi = 0.71$ in steps of 0.02.
+The dark chocolate model samples are prepared by first making a $20\,\rm{wt}\%$ fat paste following the recipe in \cref{tab:recipes} and then diluting it by adding cocoa butter to obtain a range of computed solid volume fractions spanning from $\phi = 0.47$ to $\phi = 0.71$ in steps of 0.02.
 The cocoa liquor samples are prepared by simply using the densities given in the previous section.

 The main distinction between pre-refined and model samples is that the latter are not subjected to pre-refining -- as a result, particles are larger in the model sample (see next section).